 Porcini Mushrooms – Diamond in the Rough

 Porcini mushrooms are easily recognized by their deep brown and reddish cap and thick, spongy stem.
 With a rich, earthy taste, porcini mushrooms are another highly sought-after fungi by chefs and kitchen enthusiasts alike.
-Porcini mushroom foraging is done in hardwood forests, and they can be found growing the forest floor.
-Porcini mushrooms are popular to forage for, but they are also incredibly difficult to find.
+Porcini mushroom foraging is done in hardwood forests, and they can be found growing on the forest floor.
+Porcini mushrooms are popular to forage but also incredibly difficult to find.
 This makes them expensive to purchase in stores.
 So it is all the more rewarding when you find them while mushroom foraging!

 Lion’s Mane or Bearded Tooth Mushroom